 Techniques involved: End-user feedback methodologies, surveys, focus groups

-WS7 Day 2: Focus Groups and Interviews
+WS7 Day 2: Interpreting end-user feedback – Focus Groups and Interviews

-Updated: March 21, 2025
+Updated: May 22, 2025